AhmadSerhall/innovativeML/README.md

 # innovativeML
-this repo will hold my final project showcasing a machine Learning website threw games
+this repo will hold my final project showcasing a machine Learning website throughout games